Accuracy landing

-Accuracy landing is one of the oldest skydiving disciplines, in which skydivers attempt to land as closely as possible to a pre-determined target.
+Accuracy landing is one of the oldest skydiving disciplines, in which skydivers attempt to land as closely as possible to a predetermined target.

 Competitive accuracy landing

 Competitive accuracy landing is a team event with 5 persons on each team that takes place over 8 rounds.
 The team jumps together, generally from an altitude of 900 m, although sometimes as high as 1100 m.
 The score is measured in meters from "dead center".
 The best score for each round is 0,00 meters (meaning hitting dead center) and the worst score for a round is 0.16 meter (16 centimeters or 6 inches).
 Scores for each round are added together, and the scores count both as individual scores and as part of the team score.
 In some competitions only the four best scores count in the team competition.

 The target

 The target, known as "dead center" is a circle with a diameter of 2 centimeters (a little less than an inch).
 The disk measures the distance from the edge of the dead center circle to the point the disc is touched, in increments of 1 centimeter (0,01 meters).
 The accompanying picture shows the electronic disk with the yellow dead center.